'So many emotions': Strip mall fire damages multiple Cherry Grove businesses

 "It's overwhelming, so many emotions," he said.

-He said he's spoken to the owners of other businesses in the strip mall, a liquor store, golf cart rental and a vape shop, and that they're hopeful they'll be able to get back into their shops by Wednesday morning.
+He said he's spoken to the owners of other businesses in the strip mall that has a liquor store, golf cart rental and a vape shop.
+He said they're hopeful they'll be able to get back into their shops by Wednesday morning.

 North Myrtle Beach Fire Chief Garry Spain said the inside of Redmond's store was a total loss and that the other businesses in the strip had smoke damage.
 Spain said that when crews arrived at the fire, they were told a child might be trapped inside.
 They later found out the child had left with a parent before the fire started.

 Two people were treated for minor injuries, according to North Myrtle Beach spokesman Pat Dowling.
+He said fire investigators are looking into the cause of the blaze.

-Part of Sea Mountain Highway was blocked by emergency crews throughout the morning.
+Part of Sea Mountain Highway was blocked by emergency crews through the morning.
 Still, community members who knew the shops stopped to see the damage and comfort those affected.

 Andrew Torsiello, a friend of Redmond, was driving by when he saw emergency crews and realized they were at this Redmond's store.